-The most recent SIRC report includes a timely example.
-This example pertains to interpreting the legal standard for collection of data in the CSIS Act.
-In SIRC's report we discover that CSIS takes the view that when it collects the personal information of Canadians that is open source and publically available, that that collection is not "collection" for the purposes of the statute and CSIS is, on that legal interpretation, allowed to take any and all of that personal information and use it in any fashion, without regard for the standard of "strict necessity" set out in the CSIS Act.
-Collection that is not "collection" is a very standard trope in national security agencies extending their surveillance powers beyond their statutory remit.
+The most recent SIRC report includes another timely example.
+This example pertains to interpreting the legal standard for collection of data under the CSIS Act.
+In SIRC's report we discover that CSIS takes the view that when it collects the personal information of Canadians that is open source and publically available, that the collection is not "collection" for the purposes of the statute and CSIS is, on that legal interpretation, allowed to take any and all of that personal information and use it in any fashion, without regard for the standard of "strict necessity" set out in the CSIS Act.
+Collection that is not "collection", like the stretching of the concept of "relevance", is a very familiar trope in national security agencies extending their surveillance powers beyond their statutory remit.